ahmettyavzz/springbootRedisConfiguration/README.md

 # springbootRedisConfiguration
 Spring boot Redis configuration and CRUD.
+Redis got up with Docker.
+Port setting is in config>RedisConfig.